XColorful/Custom-BattleRoyale-Complete/README.md

 - Camera Overhaul Reforged by ConfusedFool93
 - ItemPhysics Full by CreativeMD
+- Oculus by Asek3
+- Physics Mod by haubna
 - Pick Up Notifier by Fuzs
 - Shoulder Surfing Reloaded by \_ForgeUser21552638, Exopandora
 - Sodium/Embeddium Dynamic Lights by Txni